The Tale of the Brain Bucket

 And yes, I've been losing.
 So the story is not worth mentioning.
 Hey, I'm writing the blog, right?
 If I can't rub a good winning streak in someone's face or even brag about being utterly dominant, is it really worth mentioning?

-In fact, we were at a family's house tonight, and they mentioned that they viewed me as a bit of a rebel, which I take as a high compliment.
-But it was nice the way they put it.
 It didn't fit into the "you're a rebel-extremist" camp, but instead into the "you do things differently" camp.
 Good place to exist.
 I'm continually being surprised by the authenticity of this community of people.
 Makes you excited just to be around them.

 So in my last (possibly) seemingly random rambling, Kaelyn has been missing Tristan a little bit around here.
 There'll be times when she'll stop and say, "Where's Chistee?
 Where's Chistee?"
 And then we have to tell her that Tristy went home.
 So it'll be nice when the wee cousins get together and have some more time to play.